-Sales and marketing professionals, and even CEOs, often use SEO as an umbrella term for anything and everything that has to do with their website.
+Sales and marketing professionals, and even CEOs, often use SEO as an umbrella term for anything and everything related to their websites.
 The reality?

-SEO is only one of a dozen or two dozen different factors that are critical to making sure that your website actually achieves the goals that you're looking for it to achieve.
+SEO is only one of a dozen or two dozen different factors that are critical to ensuring that your website achieves the goals that you're looking for.
 But SEO is really just one piece of the puzzle.

-Make sure you put into perspective that SEO is just one consideration, one factor, that influences your company’s ability to attract new ideal fit clients and grow new sources of revenue.
+Make sure you put into perspective that SEO is just one factor that influences your company’s ability to attract new ideal-fit clients and grow new sources of revenue.